 The PCI Models

-In each generation but the last, Apple included a low-end Power Mac G5 with old fashioned PCI expansion slots and a 4 GB memory ceiling – still twice as high as the Power Mac G4.
+In each generation except for the last one, Apple included a low-end Power Mac G5 with old-fashioned PCI expansion slots and a 4 GB memory ceiling – still twice as high as the Power Mac G4.
 In the first generation, it was a single-processor machine.

 All G5 Power Macs prior to the Late 2005 models use the same power supply, which can get dusty, overheat, and die.
 It can be cheaper to buy a used PCI G4 for its power supply than buying the power supply separately.

 Getting Faster and Faster

 In June 2004, the entry-level Power Mac ran at 1.8 GHz, while the top-end model hit 2.5 GHz – a 33% higher clock speed plus a second processor!
 All models introduced in June 2004 had dual processors.

 Apple pushed forward, as did IBM, the manufacturer of the G5 CPU, and in April 2005, Apple announced the third Power Mac G5 generation with speeds ranging from 2.0 GHz to 2.7 GHz, which was the highest clock speed any PowerPC Mac ever achieved, although Apple did so by overclocking a 2.5 GHz CPU to 2.7 GHz.
 Once again, every new model had dual processors.

 IBM improved the G5 with a dual-core chip, and the October 2005 models all use it.
 The entry-level machine runs at 2.0 GHz, the midrange at 2.3 GHz, and the top-end has two dual-core CPUs running at 2.5 GHz, making it hands down the most powerful PowerPC Mac ever.